kshedden/case_studies/methods/multivariate.md

 having high "centrality" while shallow points have low centrality or high "outlyingness".
-Data depth can be viewed as a multivariate generalization of the notion of a quantile, with the deepest point in a set being a type of multivariate median.
+Data depth can be viewed as a multivariate generalization of the notion of a quantile, with the deepest point of a distribution being a type of multivariate median.

 Below are several examples of depths.